z-evans/home/README.md

 # home
-Software thats underdevelopment to replace local nextcloud software and note / task tracker software that was made with PHP & JQuery.
+Software thats under development to replace local nextcloud software and note / task tracker software that was made with PHP & JQuery.